Army vs. Ball State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Army has combined with its opponents to put up more than 47.5 points in three of four games this season.
+- Army has combined with its opponents to score more than 47.5 points in three of four games this season.

-- Ball State has combined with its opponents to score more than 47.5 points in two games this season.

-- The two teams combine to score 56 points per game, 8.5 more than the total in this contest.
+- The two teams combine to average 56 points per game, 8.5 more than the total in this contest.

-- These two squads surrender a combined 52 points per game, 4.5 more than this contest's over/under.
+- The 52 points per game these two squads have allowed their opponents to score this season are 4.5 more than the 47.5 total in this contest.

-- The average total in Black Knights games this season is 50.0, 2.5 points more than Saturday's over/under of 47.5.
+- The Black Knights and their opponents have scored an average of 50.0 points per game in 2021, 2.5 more than Saturday's total.

-- The 55.8 PPG average total in Cardinals games this season is 8.3 points more than this game's over/under.
+- The 47.5-point over/under for this game is 8.3 points below the 55.8 points per game average total in Cardinals games this season.

 Army Stats and Trends

-- Army is 1-2 against the spread and 3-0 overall in games when it scores more than 33.0 points.
+- When Army records more than 33.0 points, it is 1-2 against the spread and 3-0 overall.

 - Find the latest spread and moneyline odds for Army at SISportsbook.